rune/rune/docs/docs/quick-start.md

 ## What Next? {#next-steps}

+You can also make much fancier games than Tic Tac Toe.
+Rune supports games with real-time multiplayer, complex physics, beautiful graphics and much more!

+Here's some good places to start:

 - If you want some inspiration for your next game, we really recommend [checking out the example games](examples.mdx)!
 - Building games is more fun when you're part of a community, join the [Rune Discord server](https://discord.gg/rune-devs).
-- If your game is ready to be published for all Rune users, check out [publishing your game](publishing/publishing-your-game.md).
+- If your game is ready to be published to the big Rune community, check out [how to publish your game](publishing/publishing-your-game.md).
-- Want to know everything that Rune supports?
-[Explore the API reference](api-reference.md).
+- Want to better understand how Rune works underneath?
+See our explanation of [game state syncing](how-it-works/syncing-game-state.md).